Sephirothbahamut/Accio-Niffler/Game Design Document.md

 | **Mysterious Girl**: If you will help me find my wand, i will help you. |
 | **Minerva**: But... fine, let's get to work.                              |

 The two girls go in search of traces to find where the grindylows are hidden.
-Minerva can use spells to search the grindylows.
-When they follow their traces, they understand that they must to go to the left of the Black Lake.
+Minerva can use spells to search for the grindylows.
+By following their traces, they understand that they must proceed to the left of the Black Lake.

 <img src="Pictures/Level/Left_path.png" alt="Left_Path" style="zoom:50%;" />